Three Experiments in Talking to Your Animal

 Try this for a week: Talk out loud to your animal as if he or she can understand you just as a person would.
 Talk about any issues your are having and tell your animal how you would like them to behave.
 Keep a notebook and make a note of any changes your observe.

-What I expect you’ll find by doing this experiment is that your animal will be more attentive and interested in you, respond to what you say and what you ask for, and show you, through behavior, that he or she understands every word you say.
+What I expect you’ll find is that your animal will be more attentive and interested in you, respond to what you say and what you ask for, and show you, through behavior, that he or she understands every word you say.
 It’s a great experiment and it doesn’t cost a thing to try it.

 Speak from your heart, as if you are addressing another person who is your equal.
 Explain how you feel about an issue, discuss and negotiate, ask for your animal’s advice and cooperation.
 If the normal routine is going to change, or if you’re planning a trip, explain all these details so your animal won’t have to guess at or wonder what is happening.
 This can be especially helpful for animals that have separation anxiety.

-Before you finish your talk, take a moment to close your eyes and ask your animal if he or she has a question for you.
-If a question pops into your mind, no matter what it is, just answer it as best you can and assume it came from your animal.
-By not questioning the question you give your animal a chance to get through to you.
-If you don’t get a question, just say, “OK, I’ll ask again later,” and try it another day.
+Before you finish your talk, take a moment to close your eyes and ask your animal if he or she has a message for you.
+Whatever pops into your head write it down a d accept that it is from your animal.
+By not questioning the message you give your animal a chance to get through to you.